stencila/stencila/docs/steps/0001-cell-editor-it2.md

 This is a preparation for the next iterations, implementing `Function Usage Help`, `Auto-Complete`, etc.

+**Note**: it is intentional to use a rudimentary solution for code-analysis at this level, because while editing an expression, it is very often in an incomplete state.
+Still the `CodeEditor` should be providing contextual help etc.

 ## Tasks

 - Use PrismJS with customized language definitions to create an `analyseCode()` helper, that gives us a rudimentary code analysis with variabes, cell references, and function calls being detected, at least.
 I.e. this is a tokenizer plus a very rudimentary parser for extracting funtion call nodes.